Handon112358/ICDE-2024-Positive-Unlabeled-Learning-for-Entity-Alignment-with-Dangling-Cases/README.md

 # Run This Code

 First you need to execute **Dual_dangling.py** for matchable entity extraction.
-At this point, the program generates the extracted entity file for the corresponding datasets as red files in **Program Directory Structure**.
+At this point, the program generates the extracted entity file for the corresponding datasets as 'extract_' files in **Program Directory Structure**.
 Then, you should copy this file to the EA directory.
 These files will be an important part of the alignment in the second step.
 Then, you could run **Dual_align.py** for entity alignment and the task execution is complete.

 While for datasets with a small number of entities like **GA16K** with one-side dangling entities, you can directly execute the joint learning version of the method, as shown in **Dual_joint.py**.